 Please note that this page contains affiliate links, this means I may earn a commission if you use them.
 I only recommend links that I use and trust.

-The tickets have been booked and we’re going on our long awaited adventure.
+Do you know how to book cheap flights?
+Well, we’ve just booked ours and now we’re going on our long awaited adventure.

 I don’t know about you but this is only the second time I’ve flown overseas and booking the tickets was very exciting.
 For some reason though, I feel like it’d never stop being exciting.

 Because of our lack of experience in the whole ticket booking process for going overseas, we used a travel agent.
-Since booking the tickets I’ve done a lot more research on it and I’m feeling confident in booking our next tickets myself.
-Here are some tips I’ve discovered for booking your own international tickets.
+Since booking the tickets through the travel agent I’ve done a lot more research on it and have booked all our flights myself.
+I’ve gotten some really good deals & some not so good deals.
+Here are some tips I’ve discovered for helping you to book cheap flights.

 As I mentioned above, we got our tickets through a travel agent.
 One of my friends had just finished her training and was fresh in the job.
 I’m pretty sure it was her very first day on the job when I contacted her, what better way to learn than to be put on task straight away.